 - Futures are highly liquid in comparison to forwards.

-- There is a need to make initial margin payment in the future whereas there is no need to make initial margin payment in the forwards.
+- There is a need to make an initial margin payment in the future, whereas there is no need to make an initial margin payment in the forwards.

 Futures vs Forward Comparison table